mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 The steps are:
 Add Remote Cluster
 Verify Remote Cluster Connection
-Privilege COnnection
+Privilege Connection
 Create Follower Index to specific index
-Create an auto-follow pattern to replicate time series indeices
+Create an auto-follow pattern to replicate time series indices

 ### Define an index that satisfies a given set of requirements